 Participants will receive points for activities related to staff satisfaction.
 In order to guide these activities, a satisfaction survey of all staff will be implemented.
-In 2019, participants will administer their own survey.
+In 2019, participants began to administer their own survey.
 Participants may choose to measure their Net Promoter Score, use the Gallup 12 staff satisfaction survey, or another method with SFHP approval.
-Technical assistance will be offered in Spring 2019 for participants seeking support with administering staff satisfaction surveys (including analysis and follow-through).
+Technical assistance will be offered for participants seeking support with administering staff satisfaction surveys (including analysis and follow-through).